center-for-threat-informed-defense/attack-workbench-collection-manager/README.md

 This will check the modules for known security flaws.

 Note that this requires the `SNYK_TOKEN` environment variable to be set to a valid Snyk token to run.

-### Generate Collection Manager Documentation

-The Collection Manager is defined using OpenAPI.
-Use the command:

-`npm run api:generate-all`

-to generate the website that documents the Collection Manager.

 ## Notice